-Services are based on a recruitment pool of 11 million patients registered at a network of GP practices across the UK.
+Services are based on access to a potential recruitment pool of 16 million patients registered at CPRD’s extensive network of GP practices across the UK.

 Find out more